Sexual orientation and gender identity in the South Korean military: Discrimination cases and efforts to reform

 In 2006, 35 human rights organizations and the Labor Party of Korea held a press conference and protested the military for failing to protect a gay soldier's privacy.
 The victim's sexual orientation was revealed through photographs he submitted as evidence for his medical discharge.
 Suffering from depression and suicidal thoughts, he sought the aid of Gay Rights Solidarity (GRS) during his leave.
 GRS reported this case to the National Human Rights Commission of Korea (NHRCK), in which an investigation team was dispatched to the victim's military unit.

 In 2010, a woman was subject to corrective rape by a captain and a lieutenant commander.
 The High Military Court of Korea acquitted both the lieutenant commander, who initially received a 10-year prison sentence in the first trial, and the captain, who was originally sentenced to eight years.
-Civic groups, such as the Military Human Rights Center and the Korean Sexual Violence Counseling Center, held an emergency press conference in front of the High Court of Military Tribunal in Seoul this afternoon and criticized the ruling for becoming a "shield of sex offenders".
+Civic groups, such as the Military Human Rights Center and the Korean Sexual Violence Counseling Center, held an emergency press conference in front of the High Court of Military Tribunal in Seoul and criticized the ruling for becoming a "shield of sex offenders".
 They emphasized that in order to eliminate sexual violence in the military, sexual offenders should not be given indulgences.

 In 2017, there was widespread crackdown of homosexuality in the military.
 At least 32 were criminally charged for "sodomy or other disgraceful conduct".
 Military officials insisted that they were trying to root out sodomy and other homosexual activities.
 A video on social media was tipped to the army that showed a male soldier and male officer having sex.
 The soldier was arrested for spreading obscene content online and for violating military code.
 Officials also forced soldiers to hand in their phones without warrants, identify other soldiers who were on their contact lists, and contact other soldiers on mobile dating apps.
 When male and female officers were found having sex on duty in 2011, they were not criminally charged and only suspended for three months.
 In contrast, 18 gay soldiers faced criminal charged despite having sex on leave or off duty.
 Students from Sogang University protested the Army Chief of Staff, chanting for the "gay soldier witch hunt" to stop immediately.
 They were restrained and dragged out.